jamdominguez/JavaScript---ES6-Introduction/README.md

 # Coding New ES6 Syntax
 ## Declare variables and scope
-Exist 2 ways for declare variables in javascript
+Exist 2 ways for declare variables in JavaScript:
 - Using "var" for function scope
 - Using "let" for block scope
 ````javascript